 You cannot afford to miss Gorumara on your trip to Dooars.
-Located on the floodplains of Murti and Jaldhaka rivers, the Gorumara National Park offers a large variety of flora and fauna.
-The grassland of Gorumara is famous for Asiatic one-horned rhino.
-In view of its great diversity of plants and animals, it was declared a National Park in 1994 comprising a total area of 80 sq. km.
+Located on the floodplains of the Murti and Jaldhaka rivers, the Gorumara National Park offers a large variety of flora and fauna.
+The grassland of Gorumara is famous for the Asiatic one-horned rhino.
+In view of its great diversity of plants and animals, it was declared a National Park in 1994.
+The National Park has a total area of about 80 sq. km.

 Gorumara Safari Options

-While in Gorumara, tourists go inside the forests for Jungle safari.
+While in Gorumara, tourists go inside the forests for a Jungle safari.
 Sighting of wildlife is quite common.
-Elephants, Rhinos, Indian Bison (Gaur), Peacock, Deer are the most common sightings.
+Elephants, Rhinos, Indian Bison (Gaur), Peacocks, and Deer are the most common sightings.

 The forest safari is organized in special vehicles meant for the purpose.
 You must book your forest safari from the forest department and take an authorized guide along while visiting the watchtowers.
 Trespassing is illegal and can be dangerous as well.
 The common forest safaris include the following.

 Methla Watchtower is located at Kalipur eco-village near Ramsai on the eastern fringe of Gorumara National Park.
-There are unique Bullock cart driven forest safari available here.
+There is a unique Bullock cart-driven forest safari available here.

-Chukchuki Watchtower is in inside the Gorumara forest between Ramsai and Lataguri.
+Chukchuki Watchtower is inside the Gorumara forest between Ramsai and Lataguri.

 Wild Life in Gorumara